Design Codes - Plant

 - Environmental assessment.

-A number of companies have developed detailed procedures for design studies that incorporate many of these assessments into a formalised
+A number of companies have developed detailed procedures for design studies that incorporate many of these assessments into a formalised structure.

-mechanical design of many types of equipment and these are discussed in greater detail below:
+There are several general topics that are common to the detailed mechanical design of many types of equipment and these are discussed in greater detail below:

 - Temperature and Pressure;